beingzhutao/BeingZ/s/hobbies-writing.md

 check out my  [writing corner page](/s/book-writing-corner)

+✍️💭 Whether it's a new blog post, an article, or even a book, this is where I love to create and share my work.

+And guess what?
+If you're interested in my upcoming book, you can find it on Ebook once it's published!

+📚👀 Plus, I'll also be sharing updates on my blog so make sure to check it out!
+Thanks for following along on my writing journey. 🙏

 Ever since I was young, I have always loved writing.
 Writing has been a way for me to express myself and to capture the basic happenings in my life.
 I have always enjoyed putting my thoughts and feelings into words on paper.

 As I grew older, my love for writing never faded.
 In fact, I have continued to write even more.
 Recently, I have decided to switch my writing language from Chinese to English, and I am really enjoying it so far.